1. What is Bay State Commons?

 Note that Bay State Commons Cohousing is currently undergoing updates to the proposed building layout that will be based on a 3-story 30 unit building.
 Updated site plans will be posted once available.
-Until then, the below site plans are out of date.
+Until then, the posted site plans on our webpage are out of date.

 Bay State Commons Cohousing is actively pre-selling units.
 Once built, our project will have units sized from studios to three bedroom units.